RoadieHQ/marketing-site/content/docs/getting-started/autodiscovery/index.md

 ## Introduction

-Roadie can autodiscovery and ingest entities from a variety of sources:.
+Roadie can autodiscover and ingest entities from a variety of sources.

 ### Setting up autodiscovery